varnish/Varnish-Book/varnish_sysadmin.rst

 The history of Varnish
 ----------------------

-- Initiated by VG in 2006.
+- Initiated by VG, one of the largest newspapers in Norway, in 2006.
-- Redpill Linpro performed the development.
+- Redpill Linpro performed Varnish development.
 - Later development has been financed through service subscriptions
-- Varnish Software was established in 2010 to service the increasing commercial interest.
+- Varnish Software was established in 2010 as an independent company to service the increasing commercial interest in Varnish.

 .. container:: handout